hashicorp/terraform-provider-azurerm/website/docs/d/kubernetes_cluster.html.markdown

 * `orchestrator_version` - Kubernetes version used for the Agents.

+* `upgrade_settings` - A `upgrade_settings` block as documented below.

 * `vm_size` - The size of each VM in the Agent Pool (e.g. `Standard_F1`).

 * `vnet_subnet_id` - The ID of the Subnet where the Agents in the Pool are provisioned.

+---

+A `upgrade_settings` block exports the following:

+* `max_surge` - The maximum number or percentage of nodes which will be added to the Node Pool size during an upgrade.

 ---

 A `azure_active_directory` block exports the following: